 What mathematics course sequences will UC accept as satisfying the mathematics (“c”) subject requirement?

 With the implementation of Common Core statewide, UC recognizes the significant curriculum changes being made as high schools develop mathematics transition pathways to meet school- and district-based needs.
 UC will accept variations in math transition pathways, including, but not limited to, the course sequences described below.
-These combinations of the traditional pathway and the integrated pathway are not an exhaustive list, but are examples of how students may fully meet the mathematics (“c”) subject requirement:
+These combinations of the single-subject pathway and the integrated pathway are not an exhaustive list, but are examples of how students may fulfill the mathematics (“c”) subject requirement:

 - Algebra 1 → Geometry → Mathematics 3